kevinsullivan/cs6501s23/ACKNOWLEDGMENTS.md

 ## Document generation

 Thank you to Jeremy Avigad of CMU for showing how he generates Read_The_Docs documents from annotated Lean source code.
-I adopted his method for this project.
+I adapted his method for this project.